Highly Pathogenic Avian Influenza (HPAI)

 - To protect our Project Wildlife ambassador birds, we have removed them from our campuses and placed them temporarily in approved staff homes.

-- We will be focusing on getting our companion birds out of shelter care as soon as possible to protect them from infection.
+- We are focusing on getting our companion birds out of shelter care as soon as possible to protect them from infection.

 Where can people learn more about HPAI?

-Official updates and information about avian flu can be found through the following sources:
+Official updates and information about avian flu can be found through the following websites:

-- National Wildlife Health Center: Distribution of HPAI in North America, 2021/2022
+- National Wildlife Health Center: Distribution of HPAI in North America